Todos Santos, Mexico – What To Do In One Day

-Todos Santos Mexico is an oasis town offering a stunning coast, hiking and nearby surfing as well as a colorful colonial center with lots of art galleries and boutique stores.
+Todos Santos, Mexico is an oasis town offering a stunning coast, hiking, and great surf nearby.
+There is also a colorful colonial center with lots of art galleries and boutique stores.
 It truly deserves to be a Pueblo Magico and due to its convenient location to Los Cabos and La Paz, it is perfect for a day trip if you don’t have time to stay!

-Todos Santos Mexico is located in the South-Western part of Baja California Sur and is a comfortable 1,5 hour bus or car ride away from Los Cabos and a 2 hour ride from La Paz and their airports.
+Todos Santos, Mexico is located in the South-West of Baja California Sur and is a comfortable 1.5-hour bus or car ride away from Los Cabos and a 2-hour ride from La Paz and its airports.

 By Bus 🚍